US military says it shot down an Iranian drone in Arabian Sea

 - list 3 of 3Will Iran and Israel go to war?

-The Shahed-139 drone was shot down by an F-35C fighter jet from the Lincoln, which CENTCOM said was sailing about 800km (500 miles) from Iran’s southern coast.
+The Shahed-139 drone was shot down by an F-35C from the Lincoln, which CENTCOM said was sailing about 800km (500 miles) from Iran’s southern coast.

 CENTCOM said the drone “aggressively approached” the aircraft carrier with “unclear intent” and it “continued to fly toward the ship despite de-escalatory measures taken by US forces operating in international waters”.

-There was no immediate comment from the Iranian authorities on the incident.
+There was no immediate comment from the Iranian authorities on what happened.

+Citing an unnamed source with knowledge of the matter, Iran’s semi-official Tasnim news agency said communication was lost with a drone in international waters that had “successfully” sent data back to the Islamic Revolutionary Guard Corps (IRGC).

+Tasnim said an investigation was under way to determine why the disconnection took place.

-The announcement comes as tensions have been easing between Tehran and Washington after US President Donald Trump’s repeated threats to attack Iran over a recent crackdown on antigovernment protests.
+The incident comes as tensions have been easing between Tehran and Washington after US President Donald Trump’s repeated threats to attack Iran over a recent crackdown on antigovernment protests.

 Trump, who has also been pushing Iran to agree to talks over the country’s nuclear programme, sent the USS Abraham Lincoln towards Iran last week, fuelling fears of a possible military confrontation.